Vinantii/E-waste-Management-Platform/README.md

 ## 🕒 Latest Updates (February, 2025)
 ### New Features Added

+  - **24/02/2024**
+  - **Handling Deletions**
+    - Implemented updation and deletion for agency and user profiles.
+    - Implemented deletion for event and stories.
+    - Implemented cascade deletions for User, Volunteer.

+  - **Feedback Form and Facts**
+    - Added a feedback from for users.
+    - Added various facts related E-waste.

   -**17/2/2025**
   **Heatmap Integration**
     - Added a heatmap which shows how much ewaste collected and from which regions to respective agency.